NFL announces $100,000 grant to Louisiana group VOTE for voter registration campaign

 “We’re about to launch this massive education campaign and voter registration campaign,” Henderson said.
 “I just hope this is the gift that keeps on giving.”

-Other grantees included the Washington, D.C. non-profit law firm Civil Rights Corps, which has been active in the litigation against court fines and fees in Louisiana, and the Vera Institute of Justice, which has an office in New Orleans.
+Other grantees included the Washington, D.C., nonprofit law firm Civil Rights Corps, which has been active in litigation against court fines and fees in Louisiana, and the Vera Institute of Justice, which has had an office in New Orleans for several years.

 All the grants were approved by a NFL owner-player working group, the league said.